 Q: How do you use non-contact thermometers for elevated skin temperature screening?

-A: FLIR sells an IR non-contact handheld thermometer under our Extech brand.
+A: FLIR sells an IR non-contact handheld thermometer under our Extech brand, the IR200.
 Non-contact thermometers are primarily used in a handheld fashion to screen a person’s forehead.
 The operator points the non-contact device at the subject from a recommended distance of 5 cm to 15 cm (1.9 in to 5.9 in); the thermometer can measure temperatures from 32°C to 42.5°C (89.6°F to 108.5°F).

 Q: What are the minimum specifications for the non-contact thermometer?